-- Kissing Booth Productions - to develop a new theatre show titled 'Leopard Print Loincloth', written by Jake Stewart and directed by Dominic Weintraub.
+- Kissing Booth Productions - to develop a performance text titled 'Leopard Print Loincloth', written by Jake Stewart and directed by Dominic Weintraub.

 - The Voice in my Hands - to develop the third work in a trilogy titled ‘Let Bleeding Girls Lie’ into a rehearsal-ready script.

 - wit incorporated - to develop and present 'How I Met My Dead Husband' by Lansy Feng, and to research, develop and present a new sketch comedy by Jennifer Piper and Belinda Campbell.

 Slown, Smallened & Son - to develop ‘Lady Example’, a performance project exploring women in our culture and our lives.